SARAZEN STUDENT UNION

 - A health ambassador program was established by Athletics for each team to deploy.

-- Plexiglass shields have been placed between each eSports station.
+- Plexiglas shields have been placed between each eSports station.

 FREQUENTLY ASKED QUESTIONS